kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### 🌱 Community Building

-**Glow's excitement**: *"Community is the heart of everything we do.
-Your ability to bring people together, to listen, to encourage - these are superpowers."*
+**Trish's enthusiastic leadership**: *"Community is the heart of everything we do!
+Your ability to bring people together, to listen, to encourage - these are superpowers.
+Let's build something amazing together!"*

 - **Moderate discussion forums** and help maintain a welcoming atmosphere
 - **Organize virtual meetups** and learning sessions